Skip to Content

 To disable SELinux you must edit the /etc/sysconfig/selinux file to read SELINUX=disabled and restart your system.

-Configuring PostgreSQL
+Configure PostgreSQL

-Harmony Private Agent includes a PostgreSQL database bundled with the installation.
+Jitterbit private agent includes a PostgreSQL database bundled with the installation.
 The database instance is created during the installation and is configured to run on port 46914.

 The version of the existing PostgreSQL database must match that expected by the agent version:

-• For 11.0 Linux Private Agents and later, an existing PostgreSQL database that is version 14.5-1 has been confirmed to work.
+• For 11.0 Linux private agents and later, an existing PostgreSQL database that is version 14.5-1 has been confirmed to work.
 Other 14.x PostgreSQL versions are expected to work but have not been tested.

-• For 10.x Linux Private Agents that are at least 10.37, the existing PostgreSQL database must be version 9.6.x.
+• For 10.x Linux private agents that are at least 10.37, the existing PostgreSQL database must be version 9.6.x.

 $ sudo /opt/jitterbit/bin/jitterbit-config -c